 The Difference Between Receivership, Administration and Liquidation

-Receivers are usually appointed by a secured creditor (usually a bank) that holds security over some or all of the company’s assets.
+A receiver is usually appointed by a secured creditor (usually a bank) that holds security over some or all of the company’s assets.
 In some rare cases, the receiver might be appointed by a court.
 The receiver’s appointment is usually subject to the terms of a charge, such as a mortgage or a fixed and floating charge over the company’s assets.

 One key distinguishing feature of receivership is that a company in receivership continues to exist and directors can remain in office, though their roles are limited.
 This is quite different to companies in administration or companies facing liquidation.

 Another difference is that being in receivership doesn’t necessarily indicate that a company is close to winding up or liquidating.
 In fact, the company may well survive and succeed after the receivership ends with responsibility handed back to the company directors.
 It should also be noted that it is fairly common for an administrator or liquidator to be appointed to represent unsecured creditors when a company enters into receivership.
 This can create additional challenges for a company seeking to return to trading.

 A good way to understand administration is to consider it as a point where your company may still be saved.
 Administration is a stage where your company might be close to being insolvent, or is already trading insolvent.
 A resolution of the company directors is typically how an administrator is appointed.
 They can also be appointed by a liquidator, creditor, or court.